 - 11.1 The named member of staff will liaise with the alternative provision provider over planning and examination course requirements where appropriate. - 11.2 Relevant assessment information will be provided to the alternative provision provider if required.
 Awarding bodies may make special arrangements for students with permanent or long-term disabilities and learning difficulties, or temporary disabilities and illnesses.
-Applications for such arrangements will be submitted by the Academy, or LA if more appropriate, as early as possible.
+Applications for such arrangements will be submitted by school, or LA if more appropriate, as early as possible.

-Policy Status Policy Lead (Title) WFA Deputy Head Review Period Annually Reviewed By Trust Executive Team/ Board of Directors Equality Impact Assessment Completed (Y/N) N POLICY AMENDMENTS Version Approval Date Page No./Paragraph No. Amendmen t Audie nce Plan for Communicating Amendments Version 1 TET 27/01/2022 BoD 22/03/2022 WFA s parent studen s and Uploaded onto NCLT website Version 2 Updated by Kerry Wade TET 05/01/2023 BoD 06/02/2023 4.2 addition provision regarding home learning WFA s parents studen s and Uploaded onto NCLT website
+Policy S tatus Policy Lead (Title) Trust Director of Inclusion Review Period Annually Reviewed By Trust Executive Team/ Board of Directors Equality Impact Assessment Completed (Y/N) N РО LICY AME NDMENTS Version Approval Date Page No./Paragraph No. Amendmen t Audie nce Plan for Communicating Amendments Version 1 TET 27/01/2022 BoD 22/03/2022 WFA s parent studen s and Uploaded onto NCLT website Version 2 Updated by Kerry Wade TET 05/01/2023 BoD 06/02/2023 4.2 addition regarding home learning provision WFA staff, parents and students Uploaded onto NCLT website Version 3 TET- Approved Board - 13/04/25 Policy will now apply to all primary and secondary schools Replacement of references to Wingfield Academy to the school Schoo parent studen s and Uploaded onto NCLT website service